Blue Ash Memorial Day Ceremony video honors local soldier killed in action; Watch the full video

 “Although our Memorial Day Celebration may look and feel a bit different this year, its purpose remains the same, honoring those servicemen and women who paid the ultimate price for our freedom,” said Blue Ash Mayor Marc Sirkin.

-The full video will be posted on Memorial Day, May 25, at the time the parade typically begins at 10:15 a.m.
+The full video was posted on Memorial Day, May 25, at the time the parade typically begins at 10:15 a.m.
 View the video at www.blueash.com, or on the City’s YouTube, Facebook, Twitter and Instagram accounts.

 The Blue Ash Fire Department has also honored Scott Morrison with decals on Engine 13.
 Read more: http://www.blueash.com/news_detail_T2_R626.php